itzmeanjan/highway/README.md

 ## Motivation

 We're living in a time when new blockchain(s) popping up every single day, due to ease of accessibility to framework(s) for creating chains.
-We've our assets now distributed across all those self-sovereign chains, each using some mechanism for reaching consensus.
+We've our assets living on those self-sovereign chains, each using some mechanism for reaching consensus.
 Some times these assets are not desired to be kept confined on a single chain rather they're intended to be moving across several chains seamlessly.

 This project is an attempt in creating a generic protocol for passing arbitrary messages in between applications running on two different chains.
 Their state can now be shared across multiple chains.
 I'll propose one design so that dApps running on different chains can talk to their peers over a reliable, (un-)ordered, authenticated, trustless _( **cause the lesser the better** )_ channel.